nokia/time-series-data-collector/README.md

 ## How it works

-Pronoia is based on range queries.<br/>
+TSDC is based on range queries.<br/>
 If the range is too big, the queries will be splitted automatically.<br/>
 If one or both of the edges of the range are missing, here's the following cases:<br/>
 - Only the start time is set